 - The RV Cape Ferguson (commissioned in 2000) is at end-of-life and needs replacement.
-While in continued operation, the vessel incurs increased maintenance needs that requires increased time out of the water, which, in turn, results in fewer days available for undertaking field-based marine research, and higher costs of operation overall.
-In March 2022, the federal budget included \$5.3 m to design a new state-of-the-art marine research vessel to replace the RV Cape Ferguson.
-The new vessel design will be suitable for construction in Australia, will include low-emissions propulsion systems, and will have the ability to fully integrate next-generation technology platforms features that aim to maximise the return from scientific field programs and contribute to Australia's global leadership in marine science.
-The vessel design project will be completed by mid-2023, and would enable replacement of the RV Cape Ferguson by 2025, subject to construction phase funding. - The October 2020 federal budget included funding from the National Research Infrastructure Investment Plan for expansion of the SeaSim and to establish merit-based access for external researchers through the establishment of the SeaSim National Facility.
-Construction will commence in mid-2022 and is planned for completion as early as December 2023. - Our original headquarter buildings and marine facilities near Townsville are 45 years old and require significant investment to ensure ongoing operability.
-In particular, our marine facilities and wharf require significant remediation and upgrading to ensure ongoing operation and to cater for AIMS future capability needs.
-The March 2022 federal budget included \$26.5 m for remediation of the AIMS Wharf which will include expansion of the existing infrastructure to support larger sized, modern research vessels.
-The project will be undertaken in parallel with the SeaSim construction project and will benefit from cost and logistic synergies.
-The project will be completed as early as December 2023. - Other buildings at our Townsville site cannot be fully utilised due to ageing structures and mechanical plant, with parts of the building unable to achieve appropriate air turnover and quality, leading to mould in office and laboratory spaces.
-Some parts of the buildings are also subject to water ingress during torrential rain.
-There is a broader need for a detailed master-planning of our Townsville site to prepare for future science and infrastructure capability and accompanying capacity needs.
+This ageing vessel maintains >250 days at sea per year supporting field-based research, but continues to incur increasing maintenance needs and higher costs of operation overall.
+In March 2022, the federal budget included \$5.3 million to design a new state-of-the-art marine research vessel to replace the RV Cape Ferguson.
+The vessel design project is progressing with input from leading Australian and International research vessel designers and leveraging the vast and unique experience of AIMS field-going staff.
+The new vessel design will be suitable for construction in Australia, will include highly efficient, low-emissions propulsion systems suitable for our area of operation, and will have the ability to fully integrate next-generation onboard system and technology platforms features that will amplify the outputs of our scientific field programs and contribute to Australia's global leadership in marine science.
+The vessel design project will support a detailed vessel construction business case by late 2023, with replacement of the RV Cape Ferguson by 2027, subject to construction phase funding. - The October 2020 federal budget included funding from the National Research Infrastructure Investment Plan for expansion of the SeaSim and to establish merit-based access for external researchers through the establishment of the SeaSim National Facility.
+Construction is underway, with anticipated utilisation of new experimental spaces by October 2023, and full completion in the first half of 2024. - Our original headquarter buildings and marine facilities near Townsville are approaching 50 years of age and require significant ongoing investment in both critical maintenance and facility upgrades to support AIMS' science activities and aspirations.
+There are sections of buildings at our Townsville site that cannot be fully utilised due to ageing structures and mechanical plant, leading to potential safety issues if not managed.
+Some of our laboratory and office spaces retain their original 1970s design elements, and require urgent upgrade to modern standards.
+During the period of the Corporate Plan, we will undertake detailed master-planning of our Townsville site and commence facility refurbishment and site resilience upgrades to power infrastructure to prepare for future science and infrastructure capability and capacity needs. - Our marine facilities and wharf are some of the oldest structures on our Townsville site and require significant remediation and upgrading to ensure ongoing operation and to cater for AIMS future capability needs.
+The March 2022 federal budget included \$26.5 million for remediation and upgrade of the AIMS Wharf, including expansion of the existing infrastructure to support larger sized, modern research vessels and the requirements of the ReefWorks maritime technology testing range.
+Design work and engineering investigations are progressing, with early works anticipated to be undertaken in parallel with the SeaSim construction project to leverage cost and logistic synergies.
+This is an extremely complex project, and will continue into 2024-25.